ctm/mb2-doc/src/thanks/mb2.md

 ### [WRGPT](http://wrgpt.org/)

-Although I knew how to play poker and have written a poker server before, I knew that my mind might forget various edge cases, so one of the first things I did was write a parser to allow me to read all the hand histories from the most recent WRGPT.
+Although I knew how to play poker and have written a poker server before, I knew that I might forget various edge cases, so one of the first things I did was write a parser to allow me to read all the hand histories from the most recent WRGPT.

 I had wanted to do the same using IRC poker histories, but I couldn't find any.
 I wasn't even successful at finding documentation for the